oberron/spark-fi/_posts/2019-11-10-semantic-shift-2.md

 ---

 « But master why can I not summon Alexa?
-—- She is notably picky how you talk to her.
-How did you try?
+—- You did not pick the easiest one.
+How did you talk to her?
 —- Classical english, why?
 —- Too many semantic shifts, you need to learn pre-mars-colonial english to talk with her!».